-Tuesday, 13th.-I left this encampment at nine o'clock in the forenoon, in a canoe with three men furnished by Tilki, and made good progress down the river, which flows in a wide and gentle current.
-Many parts of the way, the river is walled up with high and perpendicular basalt.
-At the La Dalles commences a wood country, which becomes more and more dense as we descend, and more broken with high hills and precipices.
-Noticed a remarkable phenomenon-trees upon the chiefs to arise, and with their people receive places where the water is twenty feet deep, or even more, and rising to high or freshet water-mark, which is fifteen feet above the low water.
-Above the freshet rise, the tops of the trees are decayed and gone.
+Tuesday, 13th.
+I left this encampment at nine o'clock in the forenoon, in the canoe with three men furnished by Tilkī, and made good progress down the river, which flows in a wide and gentle current.
+Many parts of the way, the river is walled up with high and perpendicular basalt. the La Dalles commences a wood country, which becomes more and more dense as we descend, and more broken with high hills and precipices.
+Noticed a remarkable phenomenon-trees standing in their natural position in the river, in many places where the water is twenty feet deep, or much more, and rising to high, or freshet water mark, which is fifteen feet above the low water.
+Above the freshet rise the tops of the trees are decayed and gone.
 I deferred forming an opinion in regard to the cause, until I should collect more data.
-About the middle of the day, a south wind began to blow, and continued to increase until it became necessary to go on shore and encamp, which we did about four in the afternoon.
+About the middle of the day a south wind began to blow, and continued to increase until it became necessary to go on shore and encamp, which we did about four in the afternoon.

-On the 14th we did not make much progress, on account of wind and rain.
-Encamped in a cavern under a large projecting rock, the upper part of which was formed of basalt, the lower of pudding-stone.
-Although this encampment was at least six miles above the cascades, yet the roar of the water could be distinctly heard.
-The same phenomenon of trees standing in the channel of the river continued.
-I paid particular attention to the condition of the shores of the river and adjacent hills, to see if any evidence could be discovered of their having slidden down from the hills by escarpment; but as their condition was the same where there were no hills near, I was led to conjecture that I should find at the cascades the river dammed up with volcanic productions, from the fact, that the river, the whole distance from the La Dalles, is wide and deep, and moves with a sluggish current.
+On the 14th, we did not make much progress on account of wind and rain.
+Encamped in a cavern under a large projecting rock, the upper part of which was formed of basalt, the lower of pudding stone.
+Although this encampment was at least six miles above the Cascades, yet the roar of the water could be distinctly heard.
+The same phenomenon of trees continued.
+I paid particular attention to the condition of the shores of the river and adjacent hills, to see if any evidence could be discovered of their having slidden down from the hills by escarpment; but as their condition was the same where there were no hills near, I was led to conjecture, that I should find at the Cascades the river damed up with volcanic productions; and I was induced to believe it would be found to be so, from the fact, that the river, the whole distance from the La Dalles, is wide and deep, and moves with a sluggish current.